 If a tick is found indoors: Vacuum them up.

-If a tick is found outdoors: Debris and ground cover around the area should be removed to discourage rodent and other small animal activity.
+If a tick is found outdoors: Debris and ground cover around the area should be removed to discourage rodents and other small animal activity.

-Professional Treatment: A Batzner Service Specialist will identify the source of the ticks at your property and determine the proper treatment method - the interior or yard.
+Professional Tick Treatment: A Batzner Service Specialist will identify the source of the ticks at your property and determine the proper treatment method – the interior or yard.
 Once treatment is applied, it may take up to three weeks for ticks to disappear.
-A preventative exterior treatment is also available to deter ticks from coming indoors.
+Preventative exterior treatment is also available to deter ticks from coming indoors.